-□ Cost Centers: If you have licensed the MainBoss Accounting module, you will be able to define cost centers.
+☐ Cost Centers: The MainBoss Accounting module lets you define cost centers.
 Most organizations will set up a single cost center for each general ledger account used by the maintenance department.
 However, it is possible to set up multiple cost centers all corresponding to a single general ledger account.
 This makes it possible to have detailed cost breakdowns for your department's purposes, even if such detailed breakdowns aren't required by your organization as a whole.

 For example, suppose you only use a single ledger account for material expenses.

 You can create a single cost center named Materials for that ledger account.
-However, you might decide to create multiple cost centers like Electrical

-Materials, Plumbing Materials, Mechanical Materials, and so on, all corresponding to the same single ledger account.
+However, you might decide to create multiple cost centers like Electrical Materials, Plumbing Materials, Mechanical Materials, and so on, all corresponding to the same single ledger account.
 This lets MainBoss give you a more detailed breakdown of your materials expenses, even though your actual accounting system doesn't subdivide expenses in this way.